 M&C Saatchi swipes up annual forecast on new robust campaigns

-June 1 (Reuters) - M&C Saatchi SAA.L on Tuesday forecast annual results ahead of market estimates, as the advertising agency signed new clients ranging from the first digital UK Census campaign to marketing drive for Tinder across Southeast Asia.
+June 1 (Reuters) - M&C Saatchi SAA.L on Tuesday forecast annual results to be ahead of market estimates this year, as the advertising agency signed new clients ranging from the first digital UK Census campaign to a marketing drive for Tinder across Southeast Asia.

-The company, founded in 1995 by brothers and ad moguls Maurice and Charles Saatchi, said its performance was better than expected in the first four months of the year.
+Founded in 1995 by brothers and ad moguls Maurice and Charles Saatchi, the British company this year underwent a strategic review led by new Chief Executive Officer Moray MacLennan after the repercussions of an accounting scandal in 2019 left its shares suspended in the latter half of last year.

+M&C said the first four months of 2021 were better than expected and performance in new businesses was "robust", adding that fresh assignments included briefs from Lexus and Reckitt Benckiser, among others.

-It also signed a new loan facility for up to 47 million pounds ($66.82 million).
+It also signed a new loan facility for up to 47 million pounds ($66.82 million) to replace an existing 33 million pounds revolving credit facility and 5 million pounds in overdraft that were due to terminate at the end of this month.

 ($1 = 0.7034 pounds)